rockypagal/drop-down-npm-lib/README.md

 ### `animateTitle`

 - **Type:** `boolean`
-- **Description:** If true, animates the dropdown title on focus or when a value is selected.
+- **Description:** If true, animates the dropdown title on focus or when a value is selected and use only when placeholder is not in use.

 ### `styles`